All settings are stored in the URL. This is updated every time you make a change.

 When showing waves, the wavelength is drawn to scale.

-When showing lines the dashes represent different frequency bands.
+When showing rays, the dashes represent different frequency bands.

 These lines can be used for measuring distances or simply for illustration.

-You can also convert between accessory lines and barriers / buildings.
+You can also convert between accessory lines and other objects.

 When rotating, hold the Shift key to constrain to right angles